Xingye-Dujing/HighDream/README-EN.md

 ## Architecture Design

-This project mainly consists of **three** architectures:
+This project mainly consists of **four** architectures:

-1. Architecture for differentiation, integration, limits, and determinant calculations
+1. Architecture for differentiation, integration, limits, and determinant calculations (`BaseCalculator` + `BaseStepGenerator` + `RuleRegistry`)
-2. Architecture for matrix-related operations
+2. Architecture for matrix-related operations (`CommonMatrixCalculator` + `MatrixStepGenerator`)
-3. Architecture for frontend to call backend for computation
+3. Architecture for frontend to call backend for computation (Flask blueprints + `task_manager` async tasks)
+4. Architecture for manual rule selection and exhaustive rule-enumeration method tree (`BaseManualStepSolver` with its per-domain subclasses, and `MethodTreeEnumerator`)

 ## Core Classes